insominiac21/Zomathon-2026/README.md

 # Zomathon Tier A Generator README

-This folder contains the starter generator for the Tier A cart dataset pilot.
+This repo contains the starter generator for the Tier A cart dataset pilot.
 The current generator is a rule-based synthetic data builder that uses a seeded random number generator, weighted distributions, and a few hardcoded business rules to produce realistic-looking tables.

 ## What this folder is for